MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 Default: Enabled on domain controllers only.

-Important
+>[!Important]

-For Windows 2000 servers to negotiate signing with Windows NT 4.0 clients, the following registry value must be set to 1 on the server running Windows 2000: HKLM\System\CurrentControlSet\Services\lanmanserver\parameters\enableW9xsecuritysignature
+>For Windows 2000 servers to negotiate signing with Windows NT 4.0 clients, the following registry value must be set to 1 on the server running Windows 2000: HKLM\System\CurrentControlSet\Services\lanmanserver\parameters\enableW9xsecuritysignature

-Notes
+>[!Note]

-All Windows operating systems support both a client-side SMB component and a server-side SMB component.
+> All Windows operating systems support both a client-side SMB component and a server-side SMB component.

 For Windows 2000 and above, enabling or requiring packet signing for client and server-side SMB components is controlled by the following four policy settings:
-Microsoft network client: Digitally sign communications (always) - Controls whether or not the client-side SMB component requires packet signing.
+- Microsoft network client: Digitally sign communications (always) - Controls whether or not the client-side SMB component requires packet signing.
-Microsoft network client: Digitally sign communications (if server agrees) - Controls whether or not the client-side SMB component has packet signing enabled.
+- Microsoft network client: Digitally sign communications (if server agrees) - Controls whether or not the client-side SMB component has packet signing enabled.
-Microsoft network server: Digitally sign communications (always) - Controls whether or not the server-side SMB component requires packet signing.
+- Microsoft network server: Digitally sign communications (always) - Controls whether or not the server-side SMB component requires packet signing.
-Microsoft network server: Digitally sign communications (if client agrees) - Controls whether or not the server-side SMB component has packet signing enabled.
+- Microsoft network server: Digitally sign communications (if client agrees) - Controls whether or not the server-side SMB component has packet signing enabled.
 If both client-side and server-side SMB signing is enabled and the client establishes an SMB 1.0 connection to the server, SMB signing will be attempted.

 SMB packet signing can significantly degrade SMB performance, depending on dialect version, OS version, file sizes, processor offloading capabilities, and application IO behaviors.
 This setting only applies to SMB 1.0 connections.
 For more information, reference: https://go.microsoft.com/fwlink/?LinkID=787136.